nol166/JS-Closures/README.md

   let countFrom = startingNum + decreaseBy
   ```

-  * Our inner function, or nested function, returns the result of subtracting `decreasedBy`, in our case `5`, from the `countFrom` variable which will evaluates to `95`:
+  * Our inner function, or nested function, returns the result of subtracting `decreasedBy`, in our case `5`, from the `countFrom` variable which will evaluate to `95`:

   * Then we return the `countFrom` from the nested function.